annadavy/2024_BOI_use_case_ChatGPT_VertexAI/README.md

 The goal of the experiment is to try to create some more personalised experience for a BOI customer who is choosing a savings account.

-The technologies used: Chat GPT, Google Cloud with Vertex AI enabled (code was written and ran in Vertex AI workbench).
+The technologies used: ChatGPT, Google Cloud with Vertex AI enabled (code was written and ran in Vertex AI workbench).

-Chat GPT was instructed to create a fake bank statement for a person living in Ireland 6 months with a positive balance.
+ChatGPT was instructed to create a fake bank statement for a person living in Ireland 6 months with a positive balance.

 Savings accounts descriptions were downloaded from bankofireland.com website: